These cakesicles are a cute and fun treat and are surprisingly easy to make. Perfect for birthdays or change them up to suit your special occasion.

 - Poke the ice cream stick in and out of the stick hole a couple of times to make a gap for the stick.

 - Put the molds in the fridge for about ten minutes to set.

 - If you want you can make the first layer quite thin and add a second layer, especially around the edges.

-- Crumble the cake it to bread crumbs, either in a food processor for a few seconds or with your hands.
+- Crumble the cake it into bread crumbs, either in a food processor for a few seconds or with your hands.
 Add a small amount of frosting, maybe just one or two tablespoons to start with, and mix well.
 The mix should form a ball and be the consistency of cookie dough.
 Add more frosting slowly, mixing well between each addition until the right consistency is achieved.

 - Remove the set molds from the fridge.
 Press a small amount of the cake mix into the bottom of the molds.
 Do not fill about the stick hole line, this won't be very much.
 Insert the sticks and add a small blob of melted chocolate where the stick meets the mold on the inside.
 Allow to set for a minute or two.
-Fill remaining space with cake mix, taking care not to over fill and allow room for chocolate to seal the pops.
+Fill the remaining space with cake mix, taking care not to overfill and allow room for chocolate to seal the pops.

 - Carefully remove the cakesicles from the molds.

 - To decorate the cakesicles lay them out on a cooling rack on a tray lined with baking paper.
 Melt your decorating chocolate and put into a small piping bag or zip lock back with the corner cut off.
 You only need a relatively small hole.
 Working quickly drizzle the chocolate over the cake popsicles and sprinkle on sprinkles immediately before the chocolate sets.
 For larger decorations you may need to add a small blob of chocolate to the back, then gently press onto the cake pop.

 - Allow to set again, pop onto a plate and enjoy!